Scattered Mixture-of-Experts Implementation: Performance

 We implemented an equivalent baseline in Megablocks using the `dense' configuration in the library.
 This version still suffers from the issue with having to perform redundant grouping and scattering steps.

-For $k = 8$, we find that our implementation outperforms Megablocks yet again, by \textbf{24.0\%} of througput for inference.
+For $k = 8$, we find that our implementation outperforms Megablocks, by \textbf{24.0\%} of througput for inference.
 We also note from Figure \ref{fig:moagranularity}, that as we increase granularity (fewer heads per expert / smaller $\hexpert$), the gap between our implementation and Megablocks grows as well.
-Again, our method is favourable for use in high granularity settings.
+Again, our method is favourable for use in high granularity settings for Mixture-of-Attention